When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

-Also, there have been some researches attempt to use LLMs as experienced security response specialists.
-YuZheng L \textit{et al.} \cite{lin2023hwv2wmap} uses LLM as a suggestions provider about mitigating vulnerabilities through prompt engineering.
-They design a system which can be used to retrieve relative CVE \& CWE information after input a description of vulnerabilities by user.
-LLM's mitigation suggestion is a sub-part of this system.
-Mehrdad K \textit{et al.} \cite{kaheh2023cyber} treat LLM not only as a question-and-answer assistant with specialized knowledge but also perform actions based on the user's description (e.g. giving instructions to the host computer's intrusion detection system to block specific IP).
-To enhance strategic reasoning in cybersecurity, \cite{jin2024crimson} introduced Crimson, a system leveraging large language models to correlate CVEs with MITRE ATT\&CK techniques for improving threat anticipation and defense.
-Their key idea refers to a Retrieval-Aware Training (RAT) process, which refines LLMs to generate precise cybersecurity strategies, significantly reducing errors and hallucinations.
-By integrating real-time data retrieval and domain-specific fine-tuning, Crimson elevates the models' interpretability and strategic coherence, offering a proactive approach to cybersecurity threat intelligence. \cite{tseng2024using} develop an AI agent designed to automate the labor-intensive and repetitive tasks associated with analyzing CTI reports.
+There are also studies that attempt to use LLMs as experienced security response experts. \cite{lin2023hwv2wmap} uses LLMs as suggestion providers to mitigate vulnerabilities through prompt engineering.
+They design a system that is able to retrieve relative CVE \& CWE information after the user enters a vulnerability description.
+LLMs' mitigation suggestions are a subcomponent of the system. \cite{kaheh2023cyber} believes that LLMs are not only question-answering assistants with expertise but also able to perform actions based on the user's description (\emph{e.g.}, instructing the host's intrusion detection system to block a specific IP).
+To enhance strategic reasoning in cybersecurity, \cite{jin2024crimson} introduces Crimson, a system that uses LLMs to associate CVEs with MITRE ATT\&CK techniques to improve threat prediction and defense.
+The core concept is the Retrieval-Aware Training (RAT) process, which refines LLMs to generate accurate cybersecurity strategies, thereby significantly reducing errors and hallucinations.
+By integrating real-time data retrieval and domain-specific fine-tuning, Crimson enhances the models' interpretability and strategic consistency, providing a proactive approach to cybersecurity threat intelligence. \cite{tseng2024using} develop an AI agent designed to automate the labor-intensive and repetitive tasks associated with analyzing CTI reports.
 By leveraging the advanced capabilities of LLMs, the AI agent can accurately extract important information from large volumes of text and generate Regex to help SOC analysts accelerate the process of establishing correlation rules. \cite{rajapaksha2024rag} introduces a QA model based on Retrieval Augmented Generation (RAG) techniques together with LLMs and provides answers to the users' queries based on the knowledge base that contains curated information about cyber-attacks investigations and attribution or on outside resources provided by the users.